 Identity and access management is a set of technologies that manage user identities and allow companies to control access to critical resources.
 The rise of remote working and SaaS tools make cloud-native IAM a popular option to secure networks.

 IAM solutions have various components.
-Single sign on (SSO) brings together many apps under one log-in system.
+Single sign-on (SSO) brings together many apps under one login system.
 Multi-factor authentication (MFA) strengthens access controls.
-And automation tools make it easier to manage profiles and track user activity.
+Automation tools make it easier to manage profiles and track user activity.

-IAM is proving its worth as an enterprise security and management tool, and it has a wide range of potential applications.
-This glossary article will explain the main identity and access management basics.
-We will explore some core challenges faced by users, and quickly discuss whether IAM is the right solution to your access management issues.
+IAM is proving its worth as an enterprise security and management tool with many potential applications.
+This glossary article will explain the primary identity and access management basics.
+We will explore some core challenges users face and quickly discuss whether IAM is the right solution to your access management issues.

 Identity and access management benefits